 We have retained Realty Capital Securities, LLC, an affiliate of our advisor, to conduct this offering.
 Realty Capital Securities, LLC has a limited operating history.
 This offering is the fourth public offering conducted by our dealer manager.
 The success of this offering, and our ability to implement our business strategy, is dependent upon the ability of Realty Capital Securities, LLC to build and maintain a network of broker-dealers to sell our shares to their clients.
-These broker-dealers may also be engaged by other REITs and they may choose to emphasize the sale of those REITs' shares over the sale of our shares.
 If Realty Capital Securities, LLC is not successful in establishing, operating and managing this network of broker-dealers, our ability to raise proceeds through this offering will be limited and we may not have adequate capital to implement our investment strategy.
 If we are unsuccessful in implementing our investment strategy, our stockholders could lose all or a part of their investment.